John Ferguson Jr.: Toronto Maple Leafs

 On August 29, 2003, at the age of 36, Ferguson became the 12th general manager of the Toronto Maple Leafs.
 He succeeded Pat Quinn, who retained his duties as head coach after serving in a dual capacity for the previous four seasons.
 Leafs President Ken Dryden was given a seat on MLSE's board of directors and shuffled to the post of Vice-Chairman, where he was no longer in the Leafs management reporting hierarchy.

 During the 2005–06 season, the first after lockout, the Leafs narrowly missed the postseason.
 Quinn took the blame from the MLSE front office for the team's failure to make the playoffs and was let go as head coach.
 Quinn's firing upset some longtime Leaf fans, with many calling for the firing of Ferguson himself.
 The Leafs had finished the season 9-1-2 despite season-ending injuries to Eric Lindros, Jason Allison, Alex Khavanov and Ed Belfour, with TSN criticising Ferguson for signing these players.
 Many of the young players, who were key contributors to the Leaf's late-season run for a playoff spot, were drafted by Quinn prior to Ferguson's arrival.

 Ferguson also drew criticism for a trade which brought Mark Bell to the Leafs.
 Bell was convicted for a hit and run and driving under the influence while with the San Jose Sharks; the NHL (which wanted to crack down on off-ice behavior) suspended Bell for his first fifteen Leafs games.

 Entering the 2007–08 season the Leafs had posted a .577 points percentage during Ferguson's tenure, establishing franchise records for points (103), wins (45-tie), home wins (26) and road wins (23) in a season.
 The team lost to the Philadelphia Flyers in the first round of the 2003 playoffs, in seven games, and were again eliminated by the Flyers in 2004, in six games during the second round.
 The Leafs reached at least 90 points and 40 wins in each of the three seasons played.
 However, the team failed to qualify for the playoffs in the last two of the four seasons under Ferguson.
 The team was out of a playoff position at the time of his dismissal, near the bottom of the league.

 After weeks of media speculation, on January 22, 2008, Ferguson was informed his Leafs' contract would not be renewed when it expired on June 30, 2008.
 He was relieved immediately from his duties as general manager, and was replaced by returning former Maple Leafs GM Cliff Fletcher.
+Ferguson was criticized for failing to prepare the Leafs for the salary cap era.